-But what should you do when you get bitten?
-Here's everything you need to know about insect bites treatment...
+But how do you know what type of insect bite you have?
+Here's everything you need to know about insect bites and treating them...

-Insect bites treatment: What to do after being bitten?
+What to do after being bitten by an insect:

 2. Apply a cold compress: When the affected area is completely clean, you should cool it by applying a cold compress (a flannel or cloth cooled with cold water will do) or an ice pack for at least 10 minutes, as this will help with the swelling.
 Make sure you keep the area raised or elevated, as it can also help reduce swelling.